sweetburble/IT-RAP/README.md

 ## Attack Inference

 You can run inference on your local machine using a pre-trained model.
-The `[Infer] execute_file_infer.py` script allows you to evaluate the performance of the StarGAN or AttGAN models.
+The `[CelebA] infer_entry_point.py` and `[MAADFace] infer_entry_point.py` scripts allow you to evaluate the performance of the StarGAN or AttGAN models.
 To run inference with the **CelebA** dataset, enter the following command in your terminal:

 ```bash